Mittesh-9/password-manager/README.md

 ## Password Manager in Python

-  -A simple password manager written in Python that helps you securely store and manage your passwords.
+  A simple password manager written in Python that helps you securely store and manage your passwords.

 ## Features:
   - Store passwords securely in an encrypted database